 In 1984, with almost 5,000 members and many new employer groups wishing to join, the Geneva School Employees Credit Union changed its name to Finger Lakes Federal Credit Union.
 Within a year, relocation was again necessary, so the office was moved to 27 Seneca Street in Geneva.
 With three floors and numerous office areas, the building at 27 Seneca Street has provided the Credit Union with over 20 years of growth space.
 The growth of the Credit Union has been substantial with the addition of a huge range of services and the addition of two branches, the first in Willard, and the second in Phelps.

 In May of 2009, the Credit Union expanded its field of membership to include Ontario, Seneca, and Yates Counties.
+On July of 2019 we were happy to announce the inclusion of Monroe County as well.
 With approximately 15,000 members, continued growth seems evident for the Credit Union.

 Finger Lakes Federal Credit Union exists to serve the needs of its members.
 Through friendly, knowledgeable service the staff and Board will continue to work to meet these needs with distinction.